-For the purpose of scientific review, provide a biographical sketch for up to 4 key scientific personnel that describes their education and training, professional experience, awards and honors, and publications relevant to cancer research.
+Provide a biographical sketch for up to 4 key scientific personnel that describes their education and training, professional experience, awards and honors, and publications relevant to cancer research.
 Each biographical sketch must not exceed 2 pages and must use the "Commercialization Programs: Biographical Sketch" template.
-(For the purpose of commercialization review, information on the members of the senior management and scientific team from the "Key personnel" section of the Business Plan will be used [see Section 10.3.6]).
+(In addition, information on the members of the senior management and scientific team should be included in the "Key Personnel" section of the Business Plan [see Section 10.3.6]).